MarcinOrlowski/html-clock-plasmoid/README.md

    * **Copy**: Puts your color to the clipboard using `#RRGGBB` notation.
    * **Copy as HTML**: Puts `<span>` styled to use your color to the clipboard, i.e. `<span style="color: #9d7837;">Text</span>`
    * **Copy as CSS**: Puts CSS `color: #RRGGBB;` to the clipboard.
+ * **Style selection**: This section allows you to apply font, color (or both) to currently selected part of layout.
+   * **Retain selection**: By default selection is clered once style is applied.
+When this option is checked, selection will be retained and updated to cover replaced text.

 > ![Warning](img/warning.png) Even if set your font size directly in markup, custom font's size still matters and influences
 > the whole layout, affecting i.e. default spacing between elements.
 If you are trying to make your layout compact,